mcharrod/relational_rails_project/README.md

 ## set up

 After you've cloned down this repository to your machine, you will need to run `bundle install` to use the gems used and then `rails db:{drop,create,migrate,seed}` to set up the database.
 This project uses the RSpec testing suite and so you will want to run `bundle exec rspec` to run the tests.
-To see my app in action, you can go to start up the server with `rails s` command and then visit localhost:3000/
+To see my app in action, you can go to start up the server with the `rails s` command in your terminal and then visit [http://localhost:3000/](http://localhost:3000/)

 ## future ideas